KIVagant/staticus/Readme.md

 1. Select a URL from the list.
 2. Send a POST request to any resource route with the same type and add the parameter uri=*chosen-uri*.

-- You can attach another search adapters and actions for different resource types.
+- You can attach another search adapters and actions for different resource types (and change search behaviour).
 - You can configure ACL config for searching with Actions::ACTION_SEARCH command.
 - Only users with the 'adimn' role can use cursor attribute.
+- By default, 'name' and 'alt' will be used together for more correct searching.
+- By default, the POST 'body' argument will be used instead of 'name' and 'alt' if passed (can be used as searching string).

 #### Search example